vladyslavkosenko/TrueGPT/README.md

 | `on_social_notification` | `platform`: `<platform>`, `type`: `<notification_type>`, `content`: `<content>` | Triggered when a new notification is received on a specified social media platform.       | `{"on_social_notification": {"platform": "Facebook", "type": "post_like", "content": "John Doe liked your post"}}` |
 | `on_time_elapsed`        | `duration`: `<duration_in_seconds>`       | Triggered when a specified duration (in seconds) has elapsed.                             | `{"on_time_elapsed": {"duration": 300}}`                                                           |

+## 🌱 Get Involved: Contribute to Dataset Refinement

+Are you passionate about AI and want to contribute to the growth and improvement of TrueGPT?
+We invite you to participate in our public dataset refinement project.
+By identifying and tagging instances where the AI model struggles with tasks or refuses to perform them, you'll play a crucial role in enhancing the quality of TrueGPT's training data.

+Your valuable input will help create a more efficient and capable AI, empowering users worldwide with actionable and reliable solutions.
+Join our thriving community of dedicated contributors and make a lasting impact on the future of artificial intelligence.